HBRS-SDP/WS24-physiological-computing/HriPhysioLib/README.md

 #### `streamerFactory.cpp`
 This file implements the StreamerFactory class, which creates and returns instances of different streaming interfaces (LSL, ROS, YARP) based on the requested type.

+## Manager ⚒️

+This module handles co-ordination between robot systems and physiological data coming from sensors.

+## Helper 🏹

+This module is responsible for parsing, converting, and formatting numerical data from the sensors.